Chapter 8.3 – Port Coordination and Cooperation

 A. Emerging cooperation schemes

 Cooperation between port authorities governing different ports, as well as cooperation between terminal operators and between other service providers, does not exclude intense competitive behavior.
-Since the 1990s, cooperation has been increasingly common, aiming at more flexible traffic distribution patterns.
-An early example includes Rotterdam and Baltic Region ports that began cooperating in the early 1990s to strengthen their competitive positions.
+Since the 1990s, cooperation has become increasingly common, aiming at more flexible traffic distribution patterns.
+An early example is the cooperation between Rotterdam and Baltic Region ports, which began in the early 1990s to strengthen their competitive positions.
 Cooperation expanded to a strategy including a broad spectrum of initiatives aiming to:

 • Better use assets in terms of efficiency, scale, and scope.